styled-components/styled-components/README.md

 ### Adapting based on props

 This is a button component that has a `primary` state.
-By setting `primary` to `true` when rendering it we adjust the background and text color.
+By setting `primary` to `true` when rendering it we adjust the background and text color. *(see [tips and tricks](./docs/tips-and-tricks.md#component-adjustments) for more examples of this pattern!)*

 ```JSX
 import styled from 'styled-components';